 In all my years in writing programs at three different universities (and various post-school workshops), I never encountered a children’s literature class.
 Kidlit wasn’t considered “real” literature.
 I dug deeper, discovering old favorites that still felt fresh and new titles with lyrical texts and exquisite artwork.
 I found that a revolution in children’s literature is underway.
 Writers, artists, editors, and publishers are redefining the genre, broadening its definitions, and producing works of art designed to be loved by all ages and all backgrounds, the way I felt about books when I was a kid.
 (OK, still do.)

 Now I’m exploring every category of children’s literature, delighted to sink into books of artistry and conscience.
 I write and review, critique and edit, finding and sharing inspiration.
 (Check out my Resources for Writers page for a sample of writing books and blogs I love.)
-I’m an enthusiastic member of my local Louisiana/Mississippi SCBWI group and have attended writing workshops and conferences through SCBWI and Rhyme Revolution.
-In 2017 was grateful to be selected for mentorship at the RUCCL One on One Plus Conference.
+I’m an enthusiastic member of and the Critique Group Coordinator for my local Louisiana/Mississippi SCBWI chapter and have attended writing workshops and conferences through SCBWI, RUCCL, and Rhyme Revolution.
+In 2017, I was grateful to be selected for mentorship at the RUCCL One on One Plus Conference.
 Occasionally I volunteer with the Waldorf School of New Orleans, reading with kids, working on crafts, and helping in the school library.
 I’m currently writing a few novels of my own, while sharing great books I’ve read recently.
 Welcome to my website, and enjoy!